calaldees/teachingWorkshops/teacherEducation/digitalLiteracy.md

     * WhatsApp is end to end encrypted (not centrally stored)
     * "Nothing to hide" only works if you trust the government, all your friends and everyone in socity and anways will
     * The "Bitter Ex test" could someone abuse this information
-* Understand when AI has made a mistake, it is due to the training dataset and not the _algorithm writers_
+* Understand when AI has made a mistake, it is due to the training dataset and not the _algorithm writers_ (or the algorithm writers ethnicity, it's the quality of the data)
 * Know to always have their data secure and be immune to ransomware attacks with backups
 * Understand how the current legislation allows some services (the jobcentre and food agency groups) to view households internet request history
     * [OpenRightsGroup.org](https://www.opemnrightsgroup.org/)